 High School Students Learn CPR

 Students at Briarcliff High School are getting hands-on training in CPR this year in their physical education classes.
 The new instruction is in response to the new State law requiring every high school graduate to have rescue breathing CPR and AED training as of October 1.
+You can check out their official site.

 Instruction includes steps to take before performing CPR on an individual, such as calling 911 and removing the victim’s shirt if needed, and emphasizes that CPR requires 100 chest compressions a minute to be effective.
 “I think it’s really important to know in case you’re in a situation where you need to save a life,” said BHS senior Matthew Hausman.
 “Just walking down the street, if you see someone down – they said 70 percent of people don’t know CPR – now I would know how to save that life.”